wlaur/encomp/docs/usage.rst

 ~~~~~~~~~~~~~~

 Engineering calculations will often involve economic aspects.
-To aid in this, the dimensionality ``Currency`` can be used to represent an arbitrary currency.
+To aid in this, the dimensionality :py:class:`encomp.utypes.Currency` can be used to represent an arbitrary currency.
 By default, the currencies ``SEK, EUR, USD`` are defined.